 As a result, the skin becomes dry and itchy and filled up with rashes.
 Depending on the duration of the disease, there may be small blisters in short-term cases, while the skin may get thick and rough in long-term cases.

-So considering all the facts we can symbolize eczema as a term that is used to describe a group of a medical condition that causes our skin to become dry, colorless, itchy, and inflamed.
+So considering all the facts, we can symbolize eczema as a term used to describe a group of a medical condition that causes our skin to become dry, colorless, itchy, and inflamed.

-To clarify more precisely here are some useful facts about eczema.
-Let us check:
+To clarify more precisely, here are some valuable facts about eczema.
+Let us check

 - Eczema cannot be described as just one skin condition.
-This is a chronic skin inflammation with symptoms like dry skin, red patches, thick skin and many more.
+This is a chronic skin inflammation with dry skin, red patches, thick skin, and many more.

-- Eczema often carried out by heredity.
+- Eczema is often carried out by heredity.
 There is a chance of getting eczema if both of your parents have it.
-So family history is an important factor.
+So family history is an essential factor.

-- Generally, itchy eczema does not necessarily affect the entire body; it remains limited to the affected area such as hand or feet.
+- Generally, itchy eczema does not necessarily affect the entire body; it remains limited to the affected area, such as the hand or feet.

 - Eczema is not contagious, and therefore there is no chance of developing it by toughing anybody who already has it.